I get asked frequently how I am able to be a high achiever and get so much done while still taking care of myself and my family.

 I take advantage of opportunities

 Did you catch that?
-It is not complicated, but it is a powerful principle.
+It is not complicated, but it is a powerful principle for being a high achiever.
 Networking.
 Delegation.
 Time-management.
 Learning something new.
 Cultivating dead times.
 I am intentional (there’s that word again) at looking for opportunities as they present themselves.
 If I’m waiting at the doctor’s office, I’m probably writing a blog post or replying to emails.
 Small opportunities lead to huge opportunities.
 I seek those moments.
 (By the way, I always have something with me where I can make notes.
 When ideas come I want to be ready.
 Intentionally ready.)

 I try to stay ahead